WeirdOCourses/Patient-Portal-API-RAML/README.md

 The following endpoints are available:

-- `/patients`: Get all patients or create a new patient.
+- /patients: Get all patients.
-- `/patients/{patientId}`: Get a patient by ID.
+- /patients/:id: Get a patient by ID.
-- `/doctors`: Get all doctors.
+- /doctors: Get all doctors.
+- /doctors/:id: Get a doctor by ID.
-- `/medications`: Get all medications.
+- /medications: Get all medications.
+- /medications/:id: Get a medication by ID.
-- `/appointments`: Get all appointments.
+- /appointments: Get all appointments.
+- /appointments/:id: Get an appointment by ID.

 ## Data Models

 The following data models are used:
+- Patients
+A patient is a person who is registered with the patient portal.
+A patient has a name, date of birth, and medical record number.

+- Doctors
+A doctor is a healthcare professional who is authorized to treat patients.
+A doctor has a name, specialty, and license number.

+- Medications
+A medication is a drug or other substance that is used to treat a medical condition.
+A medication has a name, dosage, and frequency of administration.

+- Appointments
+An appointment is a scheduled meeting between a patient and a doctor.
+An appointment has a date, time, and location.
 - `Patient`: Represents a patient.
 - `Doctor`: Represents a doctor.
 - `Medication`: Represents a medication.